-In 2012 the Group committed to a restructuring plan involving the distribution of the equity shares held in subsidiary company, Assetsecure Pty Limited, and associate company, Cumulus Wines Pty Limited, to shareholders separating these entities from the Group.
+In 2013 the Group completed a restructure involving the distribution of the equity shares held in subsidiary company, Assetsecure Pty Limited, and associate company, Cumulus Wines Pty Limited, to shareholders separating these entities from the Group.
+The separation was completed is two steps.

-On 10 May 2013 a new special purpose company, Cumulus Wines Holdings Pty Limited, was incorporated and on 28 May 2013 the Company's investment in Cumulus Wines Pty Limited was transferred to the new holding company.
-APRA approval was required for the distribution of the investment to shareholders.
-This was received on 16 May 2013.
 On 31 May 2013 the Company declared and paid a dividend of 34.76 cents per share to shareholders satisfied by the distribution of all of the shares held in Cumulus Wines Holdings Pty Limited at fair value.
 The fair value of the asset was assessed by Directors as at the date of distribution at \$7,300,000.
 This transferred to shareholders the Company's remaining equity investment in Cumulus Wines Pty Limited.